Frederick Reynolds (writer): Early life

 Born in Lime Street, London, Frederick Reynolds was the grandson of an opulent merchant at Trowbridge in Wiltshire, and the son of a whig attorney who acted for Chatham, Wilkes, and many other prominent politicians.
 His mother was the daughter of a rich city merchant named West.
 For many years his father's business was very prosperous, but about 1787 he was involved in financial difficulties.
 When Reynolds was about six years old he was sent to a boarding school at Walthamstow, and on 22 January 1776 he was admitted at Westminster School.
 On 12 January 1782 he entered the Middle Temple, but he soon abandoned the law for playwriting.

 Cricket career

 Reynolds was also a noted amateur cricketer.
-Mainly associated with Marylebone Cricket Club (MCC), he made two first-class appearances.
-The first was for Earl of Winchilsea's XI in 1795, and the second was for All-England in 1796.
+Mainly associated with Marylebone Cricket Club (MCC), he made two top-class appearances.
+The first was for the Earl of Winchilsea's XI in 1795, and the second was for England in 1796.